AGmccoy/Phytopthora-sojae-Pathotype-analysis/README.md

 ### Code of Conduct

-Please note that the *hagis* project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
+Please note that the {hagis} project is released with a [Contributor Code of Conduct](https://contributor-covenant.org/version/2/0/CODE_OF_CONDUCT.html).
 By contributing to this project, you agree to abide by its terms.